open-contracting/oc4ids_database/README.md

 2. Click Edit -> Clear all outputs.

+3. Remove any database credentials you entered into the notebook.

-3. Click File -> Save a copy in Github.
+4. Click File -> Save a copy in Github.

-4. Select your branch, enter a commit message and click OK.
+5. Select your branch, enter a commit message and click OK.

 ### Request a review